ejans/sparql_querying/README.md

 Task List
 =========

+### Short term

+- [ ] Internal iblocks
+- [ ] Bring configuration outside
+- [ ] Different representations of result --> config

+### Long term

-- Configuration "array" with:
+- [ ] Configuration "array" with:
-	- Multiple queries
+	- [ ] Multiple queries
-	- Ports to be created to send the data received from these queries?
+	- [ ] Ports to be created to send the data received from these queries?
-	- Local filesave of received data?
+	- [ ] Local filesave of received data?
-- Configuration is an input port
+- [ ] Configuration is an input port
-- Ports are automatically made from configuration?
+- [ ] Ports are automatically made from configuration?
-- Filter block in separate [repo]
+- [ ] Filter block in separate [repo]
-- Separate the _datatype_ we are going to query (e.g. hdf5, netcdf, rdf, ...) with the _transport protocol_ (http, local, ethercat, ...) so we can add middleware into the communication specific parts. --> queryer block with smaller blocks inside --> Possible to separate with redland lib?
+- [ ] Separate the _datatype_ we are going to query (e.g. hdf5, netcdf, rdf, ...) with the _transport protocol_ (http, local, ethercat, ...) so we can add middleware into the communication specific parts. --> queryer block with smaller blocks inside --> Possible to separate with redland lib?

 [Redland]: http://www.librdf.org
 [wiki]: https://www.github.com/ejans/sparql_querying/wiki